Jordan-Prescott/odins_spear/docs/docs/features/scripter/service-pack-audit.md

 ### Return

-* JSON: A JSON dict formatted report of service packs assigned in the group.
+* dict: Returns dict containing service packs assigned in the group.

 ### How To Use: